If you received the Acceptance Letter from the EIT Digital Master School Office…

 For the study plan submission, we will organise a dedicated info session in September, before classes start, as you will follow a dedicated and individual study path, according to the EIT Digital technical major to which you have been admitted.

 ACCOMMODATION AND RESIDENCES

 In seeking an accommodation, consider that most of classes are held in Milano Leonardo Campus.

-You can also contact the International Students Office, using the dedicated communication tool on your Online Services, or by chat at www.polimi.it/chat-polinternational, specifying that you’ve been accepted in the EIT Digital double degree programme.
+For more specific questions related to international admissions, you can reach out directly through the contact functionalities inside your Polimi application procedure or you may contact the International Students Office by chat at www.polimi.it/chat-polinternational, specifying that you’ve been accepted in the EIT Digital double degree programme.